segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/regal-voice/index.md

 | sms.undelivered              | An SMS was undelivered from Regal Voice to contact.                                                   |
 | sms.received                 | An SMS was received from a contact.                                                                   |
 | task.canceled                | A call or SMS task was canceled.                                                                      |
-| task.created                 | A call or sms task was created.
+| task.created                 | A call or SMS task was created.

 ## Event Properties